ckormanyos/real-time-cpp/examples/chapter03_02/readme.md

 # Application Description

 In the running code of Example03_02, the first 100 prime numbers are calculated with a sieve method.
-Prime number calculation is integrated within the application task of the software in the cooperative multitasking scheduler.
+The sieve-based prime number calculation is realized within the application task of the software in the cooperative multitasking scheduler.

 We note that the
 <img src="https://render.githubusercontent.com/render/math?math=100^{th}">